This error occurs when Ivo cannot find its data file.

 - On the right pane, scroll all the way to the bottom and you will find a setting called "User Account Control: Virtualize file and registry write failures to per-user locations" - double click on that setting and change it to Disabled.

-Make sure you delete any 1024 and Ivo related files and folders in the VirtualStore folder, then either manually edit the "<ProgramData>\1024\Ivo\Ivo.ini" file, or reinstall Ivo.
+Make sure you delete any 1024 and Ivo related files and folders in the VirtualStore folder, then either manually edit the "<ProgramData>\1024\Ivo\Ivo.ini" file with the correct "DataLocation" value, or reinstall Ivo.